Markets Rally and Oil Prices Plunge 11% on Hopes of Gulf War Resolution

 What's Next

 Markets will be watching closely for confirmation that the Strait of Hormuz remains open and that any ceasefire or peace deal holds.
 Analysts caution that oil price volatility could return quickly if the geopolitical situation deteriorates.
-For UK and Irish consumers, any relief at the pump is likely to be gradual rather than immediate.
-For more, see The Business Post.
+For UK and Irish consumers, any relief at the pump is likely to be gradual rather than immediate, as retailers and suppliers adjust their pricing.
+The coming days will be critical in determining whether Friday's market optimism is justified or whether the conflict's resolution remains elusive.
+For more, see The Guardian and CNBC.